LENZFLIKER/blog/_posts/2019-04-12-Whats-on-my-browser-2019.md

 last_modified_at: 2019-04-16
 ---

 This is a list of extensions and add-ons I use on my main web browsers (Chrome and Firefox).
 This list also includes userscripts and userstyles.
 This list will be updated throughout the year, but I don't install new extensions that often.
-I have add-on versions of the Chrome extensions installed on Firefox, so I'm not going to list them twice. :balloon:
+I have add-on versions of the Chrome extensions installed on Firefox, so I'm not going to list them twice.

 # Chrome Extensions